jbcodeforce/python-code/docs/python/python-summary.md

 * Add test method and use assert* to validate test results.

-[pytest](https://docs.pytest.org/en/latest/) is another tool to do testing in python/
+Consider [pytest](https://docs.pytest.org/en/latest/) as another modern tool to do testing in python.

 ## Reading command line arguments